mahadevkadam1323-prog/CodeAlpha_DataAnalytics/README.md

+## Overview
+This repository contains all the tasks completed as part of the CodeAlpha Data Analytics internship.
+The tasks cover **data exploration, visualization, and basic sentiment analysis** using Python and popular data analytics libraries.

+---

 ## Tasks Completed

+### Task 1: Basic Dataset Setup
+- Loaded the Students Performance dataset
+- Checked for missing values, data types, and basic statistics
+- Explored the first few rows of the dataset

-- Task 2: Exploratory Data Analysis (EDA)
+### Task 2: Exploratory Data Analysis (EDA)
+- Performed data cleaning and preprocessing
+- Calculated descriptive statistics (mean, max, min, etc.)
+- Grouped data by grades to analyze performance trends
+- Checked correlations between features

-- Task 3: Data Visualization
+### Task 3: Data Visualization
+- Created bar charts for average total score by grade
+- Plotted histogram for weekly self-study hours
+- Boxplot for attendance percentage vs total score
+- Scatter plot for weekly self-study hours vs total score
+- Derived insights on patterns and trends in student performance

-- Task 4: Sentiment Analysis
+### Task 4: Sentiment Analysis
+- Analyzed sample student feedback using TextBlob
+- Classified reviews as Positive, Negative, or Neutral
+- Visualized sentiment distribution using a bar chart
+- Gained insights into student satisfaction and learning experience

+---

-## Tools Used
+## Tools & Libraries Used
 - Python
 - Pandas
 - Matplotlib